techspecs/search/README.md

 # TechSpecs Search

-TechSpecs is a modern, high quality, ad-free search engine that makes it easy for you to find and compare the world's consumer electronics.
+TechSpecs is a modern, ad-free search engine that makes it easy for you to find and compare the world's consumer electronics.

 Founded in 2016, our mission is to standardize, index and make the world's consumer electronics technical specifications more accessible to everyone.